theholocron/theholocron.github.io/src/content/docs/reference/commit-conventions.md

 A few tips to consider:

--   Absolutely no working directly on the master branch!!!
+-   Absolutely no working directly on the main branch!!!
--   Check for unnecessary whitespace with `git diff --check` before committing.
+-   Check for unnecessary blank space with `git diff --check` before committing.
 -   And be sure to run git commit and NOT `git commit -m <message>` so that you can fill out the body of the message

 ## Parts of a Commit